Onlookers urged police to charge into Texas school

 Amid calls for tighter restrictions on firearms, the Republican governor repeatedly talked about mental health struggles among Texas young people and argued that tougher gun laws in Chicago, New York and California are ineffective.

 Democrat Beto O’Rourke, who is running against Abbott for governor, interrupted Wednesday’s news conference, calling the tragedy “predictable.”
 Pointing his finger at Abbott, he said: “This is on you until you choose to do something different.
 This will continue to happen.”
 O’Rourke was escorted out as some in the room yelled at him.
-Uvalde Mayor Don McLaughlin yelled that O’Rourke was a “sick son of a bitch.”
+Uvalde Mayor Don McLaughlin yelled at O’Rourke, calling him a “sick son of a b****.”

 Texas has some of the most gun-friendly laws in the nation and has been the site of some of the deadliest shootings in the U.S. over the past five years.